ballerupgis/SeMaWi/docker/README.md

 $wgDBpassword = "wiki";
 ```

+You must edit the `$wgSMTP` in `LocalSettings.php` to reflect where the SMTP server is which SeMaWi can use.

 If you're running SeMaWi in production, you will need to edit the line in `LocalSettings.php` which looks like `enableSemantics( 'localhost' );`, replacing localhost with the domain name you are using.

 ## Optional